stevegraham/fun.js/README.md

 ## Implementation

 The implementation is purely functional.
 Mutability is avoided and recursion is used extensively.

-This is because I wanted to write some code that would give me a better grasp of JS and FP.
+## Why?

+For shits and motherfucking giggles my guy.

 ## Todo